LIS501/syllabi/ActionItems.md

 ### TODO Consider moving the markup articles earlier to give some context to know why we worked on changing file formats, why we might want to change file formats.
 DEADLINE: &lt;2017-12-10 Sat&gt;

+### TODO Find a good reading on markdown vs. markup, consider for Week 4 Standards & Structures
+DEADLINE: &lt;2017-12-10 Sat&gt;

+### TODO Move optional readings off the syllabus
+DEADLINE: &lt;2017-12-10 Sat&gt;

+### TODO Compare 1987 version of 'Markup systems and the future of scholarly text processing' to the 1993 reprint
+Some complaints about typos in 1987 version -- is the reprint better?
+DEADLINE: &lt;2017-12-10 Sat&gt;

 Labs
 ----